Skip to main content

 • The detailed grades per course of the student during the school year.

-It is issued by the school unit the pupil graduated from.
-It has the signatures of the:
+Graduation Certificates are issued by the school unit the pupil graduated from and bear the signatures of the:

 • School head